Back to Essays

-Last edition, I had covered why evals are not audits.
-Claude rephrased it as — evals are vibe audits.
-And it's only natural to ask — can we do an audit at runtime and catch policy violations?
+Last blog, we had covered why evals are not audits.
+Claude rephrased it as - evals are vibe audits.
+And it's only natural to ask - can we do an audit agent response in realtime and catch policy violations?

 That's what guardrails are supposed to be.

-It's always important to ask — how were things done before Nov '22?
+Before we get there, let's step back and figure - how were guardrails enforced before Nov '22?
 Did we even have guardrails before GPT?

 Guardrails Are Not New